-owners want motivated and committed employees, but to achieve that, you must look for the right candidates.
-Well-written job keeping motivated and skilled employees is an instrumental part of your business' growth and success.
+Once you've allocated seed money and your small business is growing steadily, then you may be ready to hire employees.
+All business owners want motivated and committed employees, but to achieve that, you must look for the right candidates.
+Well-written job descriptions should accurately describe the company's needs, as well as the benefits to a potential employee.
+Hiring, training, and keeping motivated and skilled employees is an instrumental part of your business' growth and success.